paramify/support/docs/documents/faq.md

 #### Steps to Convert Custom / Existing Responses to Risk Solutions Architecture
 1. Initial Intake based on Existing SSP
-1a.
-Perform self-served intake / SSP ingestion to define elements and Risk Solutions inventory from existing SSP 1b.
-Import all elements and Risk Solutions inventory based on existing SSP into client's workspace 1c.
-Apply suggested Risk Solutions produced from step #1 to list of all security objective catalog requirements
+  + Perform self-served intake / SSP ingestion to define elements and Risk Solutions inventory from existing SSP
+  + Import all elements and Risk Solutions inventory based on existing SSP into client's workspace
+  + Apply suggested Risk Solutions produced from step #1 to list of all security objective catalog requirements
 2. Defining Foundation for Security Capabilities
-2a.
-Assess what is necessary vs. superfluous in existing custom response to meet associated control requirement 2b.
-Consolidate multi-component capability existing custom responses to a generic main component capability 2c.
-Define the security capability key elements from existing custom response:
+  + Assess what is necessary vs. superfluous in existing custom response to meet associated control requirement
+  + Consolidate multi-component capability existing custom responses to a generic main component capability
+  + Define the security capability key elements from existing custom response:
-2c(1).
-Who - primary responsible owner of the capability "2c(1) Note - Multiple Who scenarios:
+    - Who - primary responsible owner of the capability
+      * Multiple Who scenarios:
-1) Partially inherited from a third party provider + Shared internal organizational ownership
+        + Partially inherited from a third party provider + Shared internal organizational ownership
-2) Customer responsibility + Shared internal organizational ownership" 2c(2).
-What - main component driving the capability (ideally this is owned by the Who party) 2c(3).
-How - procedures for implementing the capability (driven from the What element potentially in conjunction with other components)
+        + Customer responsibility + Shared internal organizational ownership"
+    - What - main component driving the capability (ideally this is owned by the Who party)
+    - How - procedures for implementing the capability (driven from the What element potentially in conjunction with other components)
-2c(4).
-When - frequency with which the capability is performed
+    - When - frequency with which the capability is performed
-3. Content Merge to Risk Solutions Architecture (see proposed template to complete this phase here) 3a.
-Refine suggested Risk Solutions created from the intake process based on outputs of phase #2 (custom responses and Risk Solutions can be viewed together in the controls implementation view as well as the Document Robot eMass deliverable)
+3. Content Merge to Risk Solutions Architecture (see proposed template to complete this phase here)
+  + Refine suggested Risk Solutions created from the intake process based on outputs of phase #2 (custom responses and Risk Solutions can be viewed together in the controls implementation view as well as the Document Robot eMass deliverable)
-3b.
-Associate additional Risk Solutions not mapped to the requirement based on context from custom response not addressed in suggested Risk Solutions
+  + Associate additional Risk Solutions not mapped to the requirement based on context from custom response not addressed in suggested Risk Solutions

 #### Custom Response vs Risk Solutions
 | Paramify Feature                                                     |                     Risk Solution                    | Custom Response | Comments |